MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/browser-blocks-cookies.md

 ---
-title: We can't sign you in due to the browser blocking cookies
+title: We can't sign you in Power Automate for desktop due to the browser blocking cookies
 description: Provides a resolution for the issue that occurs when you try to sign in to Power Automate for desktop. ms.reviewer: pefelesk
 author: georgiostrantzas